 “Lou, Lou, Lou, just let Edmund go.
-Your lawn will be fine,” she pleads while gritting her teeth.
+Your lawn will be fine, and you're quite capable of harvesting a few stones yourself,” she pleads while gritting her teeth.

-“Dad, I can do the rocks myself after I get the barrels with Edmund,” Danny offers.
+“Dad, I can do the rocks myself after I check the creek with Edmund,” Danny interrupts.

-Edmund tosses him a thumbs up, “ Thanks again bromo!”
+Edmund tosses Danny a thumbs up, “ Thanks again bromo!”

 Mom starts gathering dishes, a drop of blood running down her leg.

 “I’ll take care of those, hon.
 Let me clean up that scratch.
-Then we can work on the vacation plans until the boys get back from clearing the barrels.”
+Then we can work on the vacation plans.”

 “Thank you, darling,” Mom’s head hung down, her finger testing the bleed.